ElnuDev/blog.elnu.com/content/posts/how-to-configure-vim-for-writing/index.md

 ## Soft line breaks

-Most Vim configurations are done in the user's `~/.vimrc` file, which applies to all Vim sessions regardless of file type.
+Most Vim configurations are done in the user’s `~/.vimrc` file, which applies to all Vim sessions regardless of file type.
 However, we want our customizations to only apply to Markdown text files.
 Luckily, Vim has a feature that handles this.
-[File Type Plugins](https://vim.fandom.com/wiki/File_type_plugins) allow you to create vim configurations that only apply to certain filetypes.
-They are stored in `~/.vim/ftplugin/*`.
+[Filetype plugins](https://vim.fandom.com/wiki/File_type_plugins) allow you to create Vim configurations that only apply to certain filetypes, and are stored in the directory `~/.vim/ftplugin/`.
 We are going to create one for our Markdown files: `~/.vim/ftplugin/markdown.vim`.

 Inside this file, add the following: